NeoVand/synthgen/README.md

 - Use selective generation to focus on specific sections of your document
 - Switch to flashcard view for focused editing and review of individual Q&A pairs
 - Use table view for bulk operations and overall dataset management

-## Contributing

-Feel free to open issues or submit pull requests with improvements.

-## License

-[Add your license here]

 ## Requirements